dextertanyj/CS2102-Database-Systems/README.md

 Actions:
 1. Raises exception if new approver ID is non-null, and the new booking time is in the past.
 1. Otherwise, continue.

+#### **Lock Details Approved Bookings**
+Activated on:
+1. Before `UPDATE` on `Bookings` table.

+Actions:
+1. If old approver is null, continue.
+1. Otherwise, if old approver is distinct from new approver, and old approver has a resignation date that is before old date, continue.
+1. Otherwise, raise exception.

 ---